 Earn a degree in physical therapy / respiratory therapy from an accredited college

 One of the best ways to prepare for a career in physical therapy / respiratory therapy is through a college education.
-A Post-doctoral Certificate will help you develop entry level skills, general physical therapy / respiratory therapy know how and the basic physical therapy / respiratory therapy experience you need to start your career off right.
+A Doctoral Degree will help you develop entry level skills, general physical therapy / respiratory therapy know how and the basic physical therapy / respiratory therapy experience you need to start your career off right.
+You may also consider a Post-doctoral Certificate in Physical Therapy / Respiratory Therapy to help you take your education and career to the next level.
 Please select physical therapy / respiratory therapy school below.

 Why would I want a physical therapy degree?

 A degree in physical therapy would allow you to work in a variety of settings and work with a wide variety of patients.
 It would give you the opportunity to help the lives of others while earning a very good living.
 If you have an interest in rehabilitation and helping others to overcome difficult physical challenges, then a degree in physical therapy would be a good fit for you.

 Physical therapists are healthcare professionals who help people of all ages, from newborns to elderly people, overcome mobility and functionality problems.
 These problems my stem from a variety of things, including back and neck injuries; sprains, strains and fractures; arthritis; burns; amputations; strokes; multiple sclerosis; conditions such as cerebral palsy and spina bifida; and injuries related to work and sports.